GreenYellow continues to make progress in Cambodia

 For example, the first phase of the AEON MALL Sen Sok City project (the largest shopping mall in Phnom Penh), in the form of business analysis, was successfully concluded and has lead to the signing of a turnkey EPC contract for the implementation of the project for a capacity of 2.1 MWp.

-Another example was the start of construction on the first Operational Leasing Contract for a rooftop installation of 400 kWp (Phase 1) to supply the Betagro factory (a major Thai player in the food industry).
+Another example was the start of construction on the first Operational Leasing Contract for a rooftop installation of 400 kWp (Phase 1) to supply Betagro Group's factory (a major Thai player in the food industry).
 A potential second phase extension of 800 kWp could follow.

 The success of these projects is due to the adaptability (contractual schemes), resilience, and creativity of the local team when faced with regulatory challenges in a country as full of them as Cambodia is.